cysouw/diathesis/text/c02_structure.md

 #### Symmetrical subject diatheses {#sec:intro-symmetrical-subject}

 {#par:inversive} Completely symmetrical diatheses involving the subject are rare in German.
 A perfectly symmetrical ~~inversive [OBJ › SBJ › OBJ]~~ is a diathesis that switches subject and object.
-This term is proposed by Malchukov [-@malchukov2015: 99-100] in reminiscence of the so-called 'inverse' marking found in Algonquian languages.
+This term is proposed by Malchukov [-@malchukov2015: 99-100] inspired by the so-called 'inverse' marking found in Algonquian languages.
 An inversive diathesis is designated as a "symmetric conversive" by Kulikov [-@kulikov2011: 380].
 An example of an inversive is the diathesis between *wundern* 'to puzzle' and *bewundern* 'to admire' [@next], see [@sec:preverb-accusative-inversive].

 ::: ex
 ~~Inversive [OBJ › SBJ › OBJ]~~